WHO'S

 mother taught him how to be a dog once and how to take orders.
 Along the

-way, through lack of training or misunderstood intentions, he's forgotten.
+way, through lack of training or misunderstood intentions, he's

-world.
+fits into the world.
 Before long, he's even going to like it!
 Dogs were

 bred to look to humans for food, companionship and guidance.